donovanhide/nodestore-sketch/README.md

 ...
 ```
 ###Bloom Filters
-Simple file containing compressed serialized form of a bloom filter which contains k hashes of all the keys in the associated Keys file.
+Simple immutable file containing compressed serialized form of a bloom filter which contains k hashes of all the keys in the associated Keys file.
 It has a fixed length to be decided on based on the expected number of sets of threee files that will exist for the lifetime of the server.

 ## Operation